paulbovbel/frontier_exploration/README.md

 frontier-exploration
 ====================

-Implementation of frontier exploration for ROS using a custom costmap layer (hydro required).
+Implementation of frontier exploration for ROS using a costmap_2d layer plugin (hydro required).

 Runs an exploration task in a static or dynamic environment, bounded by a client-defined polygon.
 Passes movement commands to move_base.